gruntwork-io/terragrunt/README.md

    configure it incorrectly.
 Terragrunt can prevent these sorts of errors by automatically configuring remote state for everyone on your team.

-Other locking mechanisms and automation for other best practices may be added in the future.
+Other types of locking mechanisms and automation for more best practices may be added in the future.

 ## Motivation